 Many of the same principles that apply in interviews for other positions will carry over to your sales development representative interview.

 Bear in mind that you will need to ask certain important questions, tell a compelling story, and demonstrate that your skin is thick enough for an angry person on a cold call (even though most aren’t!).

-The future earning potential is great and the turnover is high, which means more money for you.
+The future earning potential is great and the turnover is high, which can mean more money for you.
 Send in that resume and start interviewing!